 What to do now

-DEFRA has published a document called Prepare for the ban on XL Bull dogs (opens in a new window).
+DEFRA has published a document called Prepare for the ban on XL Bull dogs (opens in a new window) which explains how to obtain a Certificate of Exemption.

 Did you attend our previous webinar or watch it on YouTube?
 Why not leave a Google review?